Financial Grants

 According to the 2021 US Mortgage Market Statistics: Home Loan Originations, the total housing debt of the United States after the second quarter of 2019 is $13.86 trillion.
-It means that millions of individuals get mortgage loans to assist them to purchase or renovate their respective homes.
+It means that millions of individuals get mortgage loans to assist them to purchase or renovating their respective homes.

 Lenders will be the ones who will provide financial assistance to buy the property.
 As it is under the mortgage loan, the individual is required to pay the financial assistance with a specific interest.